 The single was promoted in a suitably surreal manner.
 A press reception at the Speakeasy featured a jam with Jimi Hendrix, while Polydor publicised the single in the music weeklies with a predominantly blank panel, with the legend “this waste of valuable advertising space comes to you courtesy of The Soft Machine” scrawled in the bottom right-hand corner.

-Over the course of their career, they changed from being a fun, eccentric psychedelic band, to being jazz fusioneers, to changing virtually all their personnel until the only thing really linking them to the spirit and ideas of the original band was the name.
+Throughout their career, they changed from being a fun, eccentric psychedelic band, to being jazz fusioneers, to changing virtually all their personnel until the only thing really linking them to the spirit and ideas of the original band was the name.

 When Kevin Ayers left for a solo career in 1968 he took with him such songs as Clarence In Wonderland.
 His early albums, such as Joy Of A Toy and Shooting At The Moon, matched Syd Barrett for unhinged English eccentricity, yet for some reason, he has never received quite the same acclaim.